happycod3r/WinGPT/docs/README.md

 ### [Full-featured](#full-featured)

-- Chat, files, audio transcription, image edits, image variations, new images, translations, embeddings, fine-tuning, moderations, sentement analysis, q&a, summarization and code generation are all available and easy to use.
+- Chat, files, audio transcription, image edits, image variations, new images, translations, embeddings, fine-tuning, moderations, sentement analysis, Q&A, summarization and code generation are all available and easy to use.

 ### [Control all api settings](#control-all-api-settings)

 - Switch between all available models using a simple drop down menu.
-- Easily control all available parameters such as: temperature, max tokens, response count, best of, frequency & presence penalty, timeout, user etc. from a modern gui to easily adjust responses.
+- Easily control all available parameters such as: temperature, max tokens, response count, best of, frequency & presence penalty, timeout, user etc. from a modern GUI to easily adjust responses.
-- Use user defined data files, and jsonl data files.
+- Use user defined data files, and `.jsonl` data files.
-- View and change other settings like api_type, api_base and api_version.
+- View and change other API settings like `api_type`, `api_base` and `api_version`.
 - Stream, echo, or save chat at any time.
 - Create chat stop lists.

 ### [Persistent Settings](#persistent-settings)

-- Your api key is stored so you only need to enter it once during setup and it will be automatically loaded on next startup.
+- Your API key is stored so you only need to enter it once during setup and it will be automatically loaded on next startup.
-- If you have multiple api keys, you can easily switch between them.
+- If you have multiple API keys, you can easily switch between them.
 - Organization settings are also available to control which organization is used by default when making requests with your API keys.

 ### [Personalization Settings](#personalization-settings)